cllim/approximation-algorithms/README.md

 make
 set-cover "option"
 ```
 Replace "option" with "LP-rounding", "dual_rounding", "primal_dual", "greedy", or "exact" to invoke the corresponding algorithm (without the inverted commas).
+Defaults to the exact MIP solver if nothing is specified.

 To run the test file instead, do
 ```